gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 With multiple owners we have to move the borrow check from compile time to run time.
 If we then want to modify the content of our [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html), we can use the [RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html) type.
-`RefCell` then checks Rust's borrow rules during run time.
+`RefCell` then checks Rust's borrow rules during runtime, namely that there can only be one mutable borrow at a time or multiple immutable borrows. `RefCell` panics if these rules are violated.

 <span class="filename">Filename: src/main.rs</span>